 If you want to see and sample a simple countryside-style of nom banh chok, venture out to Preah Dak (also called Pradak) on your way to Banteay Srei temple.
 If you want to be wowed by one of the most beautiful bowls of nom banh chok you will ever lay your eyes on – and I’m talking about the bowl pictured above – make a beeline for the Nom Pachok stall in Siem Reap.
 (Details for both below.)

-Nom Banh Chok Samlor Proheu (note that if you’re Googling, you can also search for ‘proheur’, ‘broheu’, ‘prahar’, and ‘prahal’) is similar to Nom Banh Chok Siem Reap.
-Both are made with a yellow or green kroeung, pounded from lemongrass (the firm white base is used in the yellow kroeung, and the long leaves in the green kroeung), kaffir lime leaves, garlic, turmeric, and finger-root (a rhizome also called Chinese keys or krachai in Khmer), coconut milk, freshwater fish (typically snakehead fish) and prahok, Cambodia’s famous fermented fish.
+Nom Banh Chok Samlor Proher (note that if you’re Googling, you can also search for ‘proheur’, ‘broheu’, ‘prahar’, and ‘prahal’) is similar to Nom Banh Chok Siem Reap.
+Both are made with a yellow or yellow-green kroeung, pounded from lemongrass (the firm white base is used in the yellow kroeung, and the long leaves in the green kroeung), kaffir lime leaves and zest, garlic, turmeric, and finger-root (a rhizome also called Chinese keys or krachai in Khmer), freshwater fish (typically snakehead fish) and prahok, Cambodia’s famous fermented fish.

-The broth is a yellow or yellow-green colour and is usually thin, sometimes consommé-like if the recipe calls for a fish stock.
+With Nom Banh Chok Samlor Proher the yellow or yellow-green ‘gravy’ tends to be richer and creamier as it’s made with coconut milk and/or coconut cream.
+Nom Banh Chok Siem Reap shares the same ingredients, however, it can have a thinner consistency when the recipe calls for a fish stock but no coconut milk/cream.
 Some recipes replace the prahok with fish sauce, but some argue it’s not a ‘Siem Reap’ nom banh chok if it doesn’t have prahok.
 Either way, you really need to add fragrant greens and condiments and combine everything to make this a special dish, and that’s okay, nom banh chok really is a dish that is the sum of its parts.

-Nom Banh Chok Samlor Khmer tends to have a thicker and greener broth and can often be quite herbaceous and fibrous due to the use of lemongrass leaves in the green kroeung and pounded fish.
-I love the texture and this is my favourite nom banh chok.
+Nom Banh Chok Samlor Khmer has a green broth that I’ve seen served as both a very thin, watery fish stock, and a thicker, coconut milk-based broth that can be very herbaceous and fibrous due to the use of lemongrass leaves in the green kroeung and pounded fish.
 It’s the greenish colour that explains why some call it a green ‘curry’ despite the fact that the green paste does not always have chillies (recipes vary), which would normally be included in a ‘curry’ paste.
+It also has the addition of peanuts.

-Nom Banh Chok Samlor Namya (also written as ‘nam ya’) comes with a Cambodian red curry broth based on a red kroeung, which does have chillies – large dried red chillies, which have been soaked and pounded.
-It’s made with fish and generally includes kapi and fish sauce.
+Nom Banh Chok Samlor Namya (also written as ‘nam ya’) comes with a Cambodian red curry broth based on a coconut milk-based red kroeung, which does have chillies – large dried red chillies, which have been soaked and pounded.
+It’s made with fish and generally includes kapi (shrimp paste) and fish sauce.
+It’s sometimes called Nom Banh Chok K’tis Trei, which refers to its based of coconut milk (k’tis) and fish (trei).

-Nom Banh Chok Samlor Cari (or Kary) is served with a Cambodian red curry that’s also made with a red kroeung with chillies, but is meat rather than fish-based.
-I’ve mostly eaten it with beef, which sometimes comes with the option of offal and blood cake, but I’ve spotted recipes that call for chicken. it can taste a bit like a Malaysian curry mee or Singaporean curry laksa.
+Nom Banh Chok Samlor Cari (or Kary) is served with a Cambodian red curry that’s also made with a coconut milk-based red kroeung with chillies, curry powder and star anise, and it is meat rather than fish-based.
+I’ve mostly eaten it with chicken or beef, which sometimes comes with the option of offal and blood cake, and vegetables such as carrots, potatoes and onions.
+It can sometimes taste a bit like a Malaysian curry mee or Singaporean curry laksa.
 In fact, some of my tuk tuk drivers call it a Cambodian ‘laksa’.

 Nom Banh Chok Kampot comes from the charming, riverside colonial town, off the coast of southern Cambodian.
-What distinguishes it from the other styles of nom banh chok is its use of peanuts, dried shrimp and Kampot fish sauce, which tastes different to the fish sauce from Siem Reap and Battambang, made from freshwater fish from the lake rather than fish from the sea.
+What distinguishes it from the other styles of nom banh chok, which are eaten at room temperature, is that it’s typically eaten cold.
+Also its use of peanuts, dried shrimp and Kampot fish sauce, which tastes different to the fish sauce from Siem Reap and Battambang, which are made from freshwater fish from the lake, rather than fish from the sea.
 Some vendors add sliced fish cakes.

 How to Eat Nom Banh Chok